Learn about the main methods cybercriminals use to compromise your accounts and make you another victim of scam.

-With the arrival of the pandemic, the use of online banking intensified and with this the attacks on the security of these platforms, however, many of these violations occur due to the recklessness of the users themselves.
+The pandemic intensified the use of online banking and with this the attacks on the security of these platforms, however, many of these violations happen due to the recklessness of the users themselves.

 Phishing and social engineering attacks continue to top the list of top breaches and data theft.

-They pretend to be legitimate emails and supplant the identity of companies or government agencies , therefore, banks should be concerned about creating a correct digital culture for both their collaborators and customers.
+They pretend to be legitimate emails and supplant the identity of companies or government agencies , therefore, banks should be concerned about creating a correct digital culture for both their collaborators and clients.

 These types of threats mainly seek to steal credentials for the subsequent sale of sensitive personal information , so users must be aware of threats in the cybersecurity field that will continue to intensify with the development of digital transformation.